skrilladeville/razrbit-sdk-android/README.md

 	...

-	// To call a Razrbit
+	// To get wallet balance
 	m_razrbit.walletGetBalanceFromAddress("MyAddress", this);

 	// To open a transaction stream Razrbit websocket